-- Homeowners Association with IRC §528 Income (these corporations must complete Part 3 of Schedule A and attach a copy of federal form 1120-H). - Unincorporated Exempt Organization or Exempt Corporation having Unrelated Business Income (these corporations must complete Part 4 of Schedule A and attach a copy of federal form 990-T). - One-day Target Corporation with an IRC §338 Election (these corporations must complete Part 5 of Schedule A and attach a copy of federal form 8023). - Other (use only when the Tax Commission instructs you to do so).
+- Homeowners Association with IRC §528 Income (complete Part 3 of Schedule A and attach a copy of federal form 1120-H). - Unincorporated Exempt Organization or Exempt Corporation having Unrelated Business Income (complete Part 4 of Schedule A and attach a copy of federal form 990-T). - One-day Target Corporation with an IRC §338 Election (complete Part 5 of Schedule A and attach a copy of federal form 8023). - Other (use only when the Tax Commission instructs you to do so).